Jack Carkeek: Championships and accomplishments

-Arrest for match fixing
+Match fixing

+In 1888 he was arrested in Chicago for two counts of swindling by means of a fake contests.
 Carkeek was a member of a swindling crew known as the Mabray gang.
-In 1910, he was arrested for participation in the fixing of wrestling matches.
+In 1910, while using the name of Jack Fletcher, he was arrested in San Francisco for participation in the fixing of wrestling matches.
 Carkeek spent two years in prison before the case was ultimately dismissed.
+In 1913 he pleaded guilty to attempted swindling and was sentenced to 6 months.